EU COVID-19 vaccine procurement Sufficient doses secured after initial challenges, but performance of the process not sufficiently assessed

 Software or documents covered by industrial property rights, such as patents, trademarks, registered designs, logos and names, are excluded from the ECA’s reuse policy.

 The European Union’s family of institutional websites, within the europa.eu domain, provides links to third-party sites.
 Since the ECA has no control over these, you are encouraged to review their privacy and copyright policies.

 The ECA logo must not be used without the ECA’s prior consent.

-On the phone or by e-mail
+On the phone or in writing

 Europe Direct is a service that answers your questions about the European Union.
 You can contact this service: